RelationalAI/rai-tokenflow-tutorial/installation.md

 Next, click `Save` for the packages to be installed.

+> [!NOTE]
+> For your convenience, a file called `environment.yml` is included in the files that are meant to be uploaded to the stage.
+This file already specifies all the above packages and therefore the notebooks should already have the necessary packages installed.
+If one or more packages are not installed please follow the process above to manually install them.

 #### Loading the `relationalai.zip` and `rai_gnns_experimental.zip` Python Packages

 Finally, you will need to install the `relationalai.zip` Python package that is needed to